haydnv/tinychain/README.md

 1. A replica *R* of cluster *C* with *N* total replicas receives a new transaction request *T*
 1. *R* claims ownership of the transaction
 1. For every write operation which is part of *T*, *R* notifies all other replica hosts
-1. If any replica responds with error 409: conflict, the transaction is dropped and error 409 is returned to the host.
+1. If any replica responds with error 409: conflict, the transaction is rolled back and error 409 is returned to the host.
 1. Otherwise, if at least (*N* / 2) + 1 replicas respond with success, *R* removes the unsuccessful replicas from *C*, commits the transaction, and responds to the end-user
-1. Otherwise, if the transaction results in a retriable error (e.g. 409: conflict or 503: unavailable), and the caller did not specify a transaction ID, *R*'s host will retry up to three times, generating a new transaction ID each time
-1. Otherwise, the transaction is dropped and the error is returned to the end-user
+1. Otherwise, the transaction is rolled back and an error is returned to the end-user

 *Important note*: the Tinychain protocol does not support trustless replication.
 Do not allow untrusted replicas to join your cluster.
 A single malicious replica can significantly degrade performance, or even halt all updates entirely, by creating extra work to reach consensus; it can also lie to your clients and introduce false information into the network as a whole.